 How to Relieve Heartburn

 Heartburn is extremely uncomfortable yet extremely common, and the causes are not always clear.
-For some people, heartburn may be attributed to certain foods or eating habits, for others heartburn may be attributed to tight clothing, excess weight, or smoking.
-There are also many different ways to relieve heartburn, from changing your eating habits, adopting a new sleeping position, and trying over the counter or prescription medicines.
+For some people, heartburn may be attributed to certain foods or eating habits; for others, it may be attributed to tight clothing, excess weight, or smoking.
+There are also many different ways to relieve heartburn, from changing your eating habits, adopting a new sleeping position to trying over-the-counter or prescription medicines.
 Keep reading to learn more about how to relieve heartburn.

 Changing Your Eating Habits and Changing Bad Habits

 Pay attention to the foods that cause heartburn for you.
 While there are some common foods that cause heartburn, everyone has different trigger foods.
 Keep track of the foods that seem to cause heartburn for you and try to avoid or at least limit your intake of those foods.
 Try keeping a food diary to help you keep track of the foods that cause you heartburn.
 Common heartburn trigger foods include peppermint, caffeine, sodas, chocolate, citrus fruits and juices, tomatoes, onions, and high-fat foods.

 1 Quit smoking.
 Not only does smoking cause cancer and many other health problems, but it may also be the cause of your heartburn.
 Smoking has been linked with heartburn and gastroesophageal reflux disease (GERD).

 2 Stop eating bad food and alcohol at least three hours before bedtime.
 Plan to have your last meal of the day at least three hours before bedtime since your body requires about two hours to digest the food that you have eaten.
 If you lay down while there is still food in your stomach, you have a higher chance of getting heartburn.